allebone/help.omni.af.mil/docs/PEX/Training.md

 4. This wil populate the Workcenter dropdown, bottom left, with any activated Workcenters from the selected Task List to which you will select the appropriate copy.

-5. Select the Skil Level for the Trainees from the dropdown menu.
+5. Select the Skill Level for the Trainees from the dropdown menu.

 6. Enter a Start Date at the bottom for the Trainees to begin the Task List.